Introduction: Emerson on Reading

 All this is meant to do two things.
 First, active reading should inspire our own creative efforts.
 Don't just read, write as well; find a voice, have something to say, and learn to say it with some eloquence.
 Remember, genius doesn't merely consume content; it creates.
 Emerson's philosophy demands that we do so on our own terms.
 Everyone has something to say.
 This is far from the aristocratic elitism of the European thinkers.
 On the contrary, it's a refreshingly democratic plea intended for all of us.
 Reading Schopenhauer and Nietzsche, for example, is to wade through the dripping contempt they have for the average person's potential.

 Emerson's approach lacks that stinging snobbery.
 It was meant for all of us.
 He believed each person had a bit of the divine spark and something interesting to say.
 It's our job to unlock the muse imprisoned in our minds.
 We all have one.
-She's in there, somewhere, waiting.
+She's in there, somewhere, waiting to be let out.
 Yet reading is but the half of it.
 For that muse to sing her song, we must set her free, even if those first efforts are clumsy and out of tune.
 Practice, passion, and persistence will change that.

 But he was talking about the social world as well.
 We mustn't cloister ourselves in our libraries and shun human society.
 Wisdom is also found in the community, the church, the club, and conversations with close friends.
 Emerson wanted us to maintain an equilibrium in our lives between acting, experiencing, and intellectual pursuits like reading.
 Done with the right balance, they are like three legs of a stool, each holding the other two up.